CLSherrod/clsherrod.github.io/_posts/2007-04-25-feel-good-button.md

 published: true
 comments: true
 categories:
-- Essays
+  - Learning & Growth
 tags:
   - celebration
-permalink: "/feel-good-button/"
+permalink: /feel-good-button/
 excerpt: I got a button that simply says "Feel Good Button" on it for my birthday.
 ---
 I got a button that simply says "Feel Good Button" on it for my birthday.